web2solutions/T-Rex-Specs/README.md

 The AgileWebsocket, also built on top of Mojolicious, is a realtime application that is responsible by the messaging system on T-rex.

 The back-end is a Redis pub-sub.
+(RabbitMQ coming soon)

 This messaging system is used by 3 main tasks: